Scouting, Schools, and Educators

 Math skills—algebra, geometry, statistics, and basic mathematics—are a part of nearly everything we do.
 Scouting brings math to life with activities like geocaching, chess, canoeing, and aviation.
 By participating in fun, stimulating activities, young people learn how math applies to everyday living and the world around them.

 Scouting and Literacy Go Hand in Hand

 Scouting understands that reading gives young people the opportunity to strengthen their literacy and comprehension skills.
-From the Cub Scout handbooks to the Boy Scout Handbook, Venturing manuals, and Boys’ Life magazine, our youth publications are created and produced specifically with youth members in mind.
+From the Cub Scout handbooks to the Scouts BSA Handbook, Venturing manuals, and Boys’ Life magazine, our youth publications are created and produced specifically with youth members in mind.
 They are contemporary, engaging, and reflective.